 - The Company values its people as demonstrated by making a significant investment in them each day by providing high quality health care (including onsite health care), wellness programs, and fitness facilities. - The Company not only values employee wellness, but as importantly, employee safety with the Board of Directors receiving a report at each Board meeting of total recordable cases, which remain well below industry averages.
 Prioritizing safety not only improves morale and efficiency, but lowers costs overall as well. - The Company values diversity as well and as a commitment to increasing diversity throughout the organization, during calendar year 2018, the Company announced the creation of the Company's first Diversity Officer.
-This role is responsible for the development and implementation of Gentex's diversity, equity and inclusion initiatives, which is headed by the Company's Vice President of Purchasing. - The Company has significantly increased its involvement in the communities in which it operates. - The potential social and economic impact on the Company, its employees, customers, and vendors is considered in everything the Company does.
+This role is responsible for the development and implementation of Gentex's diversity, equity and inclusion initiatives, which is headed by the Company's Vice President of Purchasing. - The Company has significantly increased its involvement in the communities in which it operates.
+The notantial applies and economic impact on the Company, its amplayable subtantial applies and youndary is applied. - The potential social and economic impact on the Company, its employees, customers, and vendors is considered in everything the Company does.